Camp Merrie-Woode: Hugh Caldwell and the Merrie-Woode Foundation

 Upon the Orrs' retirement in 1978, Hugh Caldwell, a University of the South philosophy professor and Merrie-Woode staff member since 1952, led alumnae to form the Merrie-Woode Foundation, a non-profit corporation with the sole purpose of owning and operating Camp Merrie-Woode®.
 Through the generous support of the Merrie-Woode family, the Merrie-Woode Foundation purchased the camp in December 1978.
 With the establishment of the Merrie-Woode Foundation, the camp is now in effect owned and operated by its former campers.
 Dr. Caldwell served as its first director through 1985 and was followed by Art and Carolyn Kramer.
 The Kramers were the directors from 1985 through 1989.

 The Strayhorns

-From 1990-2002, Laurie and Gordon Strayhorn served as the executive Directors.
+From 1990-2002, Laurie and Gordon Strayhorn served as the Executive Directors.
 The Strayhorns worked to maintain the historic architecture during a period of extensive renovations to many of camp's buildings and cabins.

 The Dunns

-In 2003, Denice and Jim Dunn began their tenure as directors of Camp Merrie-Woode®.
-The Dunns' work to continue the traditions founded by their predecessors.
+From 2002 to 2022, Denice and Jim Dunn served as Executive Directors of Camp Merrie-Woode®.
+The Dunns continued the traditions founded by their predecessors.
 Jim's background is in education and Denice's background is in engineering, bringing a well rounded cadre of skills to the foreground to continue Camp Merrie-Woode's success.
-The Dunns maintain their home on the grounds of Camp Merrie-Woode®.
+The Dunns maintained their home on the grounds of Camp Merrie-Woode®.